-- 1. Child has a fever in excess of 100 degrees F. - 2.
-Serious injury or illness occurs. - Ring worm, pink eye, impetigo, unexplained rash occurs Students must receive treatment AND have a doctor's statement before they can return to school. - 4.
-Pediculosis (Head Lice) Occasionally, one of the problems that students have is pediculosis (head lice).
+- 1. Child has a fever in excess of 100 degrees Fahrenheit. - 2.
+Serious injury or illness occurs. - 3.
+Ring worm, pink eye, impetigo, unexplained rash occurs Students must receive treatment AND have a doctor's statement before they can return to school. - Pediculosis (Head Lice) Occasionally, one of the problems that students have is pediculosis (head lice).
 Head lice are easily transmitted from one person to another.
-The school will do the following: - A. When a child is suspected of having head lice, the teacher will inform the school nurse.
+The school will do the following: - a.
+When a child is suspected of having head lice, the teacher will inform the school nurse.
 The school nurse will examine the child.
 If live lice are found, the parents will be notified by the nurse.
-If nits are found, a note will be sent home. - B. All the children in that class will then be examined for infestation.
-The nurse will also examine all brothers and sisters of the student. - C. A child will not be readmitted until he/she has been examined by a doctor or county health nurse and a note stating that the student is free of lice.
-A notice will be sent home with all students in the classroom or the entire building depending on the number of students involved.
+If nits are found, a note will be sent home. - All the children in that class will then be examined for infestation.
+The nurse will also examine all brothers and sisters of the student.